nestybox/sysbox/docs/profiling.md

 ## Profiling session initialization

-Both sysbox-fs and sysbox-mgr offer hidden-cli parameters to initialize profiling data collection.
+sysbox-runc, sysbox-fs and sysbox-mgr offer hidden-cli parameters to initialize profiling data collection.
 We must simply launch these daemons with the desired profiling option (see below), and stop them (i.e. sigterm signal) once we conclude our experiments.